More play with triangles

 The full swatch repeat, 40X20 pixels, reversed on the 930.
 The end needle selection is canceled, and cable crossings are all made in the same direction.
 The left pair moves under the right pair to the right, and the right pair moves to the front and behind them onto the two empty needles every 10 rows, immediately after the change in needle preselection and before the following knit carriage passes.

 A printed needle tape can help track their locations.
 It is placed on the proper preselected needles, bring those needles out to the E position, check that transfers have been made properly, and knit the next 10 rows, repeating the process.
-Maintaining diagonal details requires planning a repeat that works as an all over design, then choosing a panel to add to cable details.
-One such repeat, 12X12 the smallest repeat, 6X6, could be used for bucket filling parts of designs with pattern in Gimp
+Maintaining diagonal details requires planning a repeat that works as an all-over design, then choosing a panel to add to cable details.
+One such repeat, 12X12, the smallest repeat, 6X6, could be used for bucket filling parts of designs with a pattern in Gimp

 More on developing DIY cable charts: